 Now, Free Download AnyTrans for iOS, then follow the steps below learn how to transfer photos from iPhone to iPhone effortlessly.

-Install AnyTrans on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with its USB cable > Go to the category page.
+Install AnyTrans on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with USB cables > Click on the “Photos” category.

 We have prepared a video tutorial here to show you how to transfer photos between two iPhones with AnyTrans 7.5.0.
 After watching this video, you might have a better idea of how AnyTrans works.